Ganeshjadhav221b/SplitBill/README.md

 ## NOTE
 <b>Entity diagram </b>
 Balance(in user entity) can be negative indicating the user has to pay money back(due).
-Positive balance for an user means he recieve the amount, yet.
+Positive balance for an user means he hasnt recieved the amount, yet.

 <b>Milestones</b>